princeote/FastMDXplora/README.md

 - Perform a variety of MD analyses in a single line of code.
 <!-- Simplify your workflow by loading a trajectory once (with options for frame and atom selection) and then performing multiple analyses without repeating input file details. -->
-- Automatically generate publication-ready figures (with options for customization).
+- Automatically generate publication-quality figures (with options for customization).

 - Use the Python API or the Command‐Line Interface (CLI).